Actindo-AG/Documentation/Webhooks/Overview/01_General.md

 GANZ WICHTIGER PUNKT Da man über DataHub gehen kann und Attributssets anpassen kann, kann man schnell Attribute hinzufügen, die man noch haben möchte und ist dadurch gegen ein API viel flexibler

-Events that are not triggered by a request from your side, for example when a shopper initiated a chargeback, or when a new report becomes available (Adyen).

-Receive important updates related to your account (Adyen).